At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 Is This Scope for You?

-The eyepiece and BDC reticle combined definitely contribute to both accurate and high quality images.
+The eyepiece and BDC reticle combined definitely contribute to both accurate and high-quality images.

-- Shockproof, Waterproof, and Fog proof
+- Shockproof, waterproof, and fog proof

 - Clear and bright optical system with a generous and consistent eye relief